ApproxEng/approxeng.input/src/docs/howtouse.rst

 Constructing and Binding a Controller
 -------------------------------------

-Once your controller is physically connected to the computer (whether by USB, bluetooth or magic) and you have a corresponding entry in the dev filesystem, you need to create an object to receive and interpret events from the hardware, and you need to set up a mechanism by which events will be sent to that object.
+Once your controller is physically connected to the computer (whether by USB, bluetooth, or magic) and you have a corresponding entry in the dev filesystem, you need to create an object to receive and interpret events from the hardware, and you need to set up a mechanism by which events will be sent to that object.
 The object in this case will be a subclass of :class:`approxeng.input.Controller`, currently the following controllers are supported: